Legal Resources Frequently Asked Questions

 To qualify, the renter must have a disability, in other words, a “substantial limitation on a major life activity.”
 The landlord could ask for a note from their doctor or a determination letter from a government agency to make this determination.
 Also, there must be a connection between the disability and the need for the animal.
 If the connection is not obvious, the property manager can request documentation.

-If allowing the animal counts as a reasonable accommodation, then no fees or pet deposits may be charged.
+Allowing an animal that only offers emotional support can be a reasonable accommodation.
+If allowing the animal counts as a reasonable accommodation, then no additional fees or pet deposits may be charged.

-For more information, see HUD’s Assistance Animal Notice, available here.
+For more information, see HUD’s Assistance Animal Notice, available here

 Can a religious organization rent out one of their properties exclusively or preferentially to members of their faith?